sparklemotion/nokogiri.org/content/installing_nokogiri.md

        --with-iconv-include=/usr/local/include
 ```

-Do not attempt Bundler installion using Bundler versions before v1.8.3.
+Do not attempt Bundler installation using Bundler versions before v1.8.3.
 See [related issue here](bundler/bundler#3053).
 But if you really want to,
 see earlier git history of this file, which includes a workaround.